ArduPilot/ardupilot_wiki/common/source/docs/common-parachute.rst

 - Determine/Configure a pin to be a GPIO (see :ref:`common-gpios`).
 - Set that pin number as one of the first four (5 and 6 cannot be used) RELAY functions. ie For GPIO pin 51 using the first RELAY function, set ``RELAY_PIN`` = 51.
 - Since GPIOs are always set low initially during the bootloader period, to avoid accidental release, always use a release mechanism that needs a high output level to trigger and set:
-- :ref:`RELAY_DEFAULT<RELAY_DEFAULT>` = 1 or 2 (low or no change), which determines how RELAY pins are set during the post-bootloader, autopilot initialization period.
+- ``RELAY_DEFAULT`` = 1 or 2 (low or no change), which determines how RELAY pins are set during the post-bootloader, autopilot initialization period.
 - :ref:`CHUTE_TYPE <CHUTE_TYPE>` = 0,1,2,or 3 to release with RELAY, RELAY2, RELAY3, or RELAY4 functions.

 .. image:: ../../../images/Parachute_MPSetup1.png